CodingBeagle/fantasy-world/learning-notes/vulkan/overview.md

 ### Struct parameter passing

 A lot of information in Vulkan is passed to functions in structs that you define before calling the function.

+### Minimal Overhead

+Vulkan operates on a design goal of minimal driver overhead.

+Example: there is actually very limited error checking in the API by default.
+Mistakes such as setting enumerations to incorrect values or passing null pointers to required parameters is not explicitly handled and will simply result in a crash, or undefined behaviour.

+In order to add things such as debug support, or error checking, you use a type of behaviour extension known as **layers**, which is code that is inserted into the call chain of a function which the layer is interested in.